Programs and Services » Title I Schools

 Two schools in the Newberg School District are designated as Title I Schools.
 These schools receive additional funding for programs and services designed to improve learning opportunities for eligible students.
 In addition, Title I schools are required to employ highly qualified teachers in core academic subjects.

-Edwards Elementary School operates a Schoolwide Program, which is a comprehensive reform strategy designed to upgrade the entire educational program in Title I schools with more than 40 percent poverty.
-Joan Austin Elementary School is a Targeted Assistance School Program, designed to meet the needs of "targeted" students who have the greatest need for academic support.
+Edwards Elementary School and Joan Austin Elementary School both operate a school wide Program, which is a comprehensive reform strategy designed to upgrade the entire educational program in Title I schools with more than 40 percent poverty.

 Parents of Students Enrolled in Title I Schools May Inquire about Teacher Qualifications